useafterfree/turing-v1-raspberry-pi/README.md

 # turing-v1-raspberry-pi

-Tooling to support Istio / Envoy in the Rasbberry pi kernel
+Tooling to rebuild the Rasbberry pi kernel to support Istio / Envoy on Kubernetes

 # Requirements: gum
 Follow instructions at https://github.com/charmbracelet/gum